-- (1) Services for 2016 and 2015 included support on executive compensation matters that are part of its annual agenda (e.g., executive compensation competitive market analysis, review of trends in executive compensation, peer group review, pay-for-performance analysis and assistance with executive compensation-related disclosure), annual valuation of PSUs for accounting purposes, attendance at all Compensation Committee meetings, and support with ad-hoc executive compensation issues that arose throughout the year.
+(1) Services for 2016 and 2015 included support on executive compensation matters that are part of its annual agenda (e.g., executive compensation competitive market analysis, review of trends in executive compensation, peer group review, pay-for-performance analysis and assistance with executive compensation-related disclosure), annual valuation of PSUs for accounting purposes, attendance at all Compensation Committee meetings, and support with ad-hoc executive compensation issues that arose throughout the year.
 Services for 2016 also included incentive plan design review and business strategy review.
-Services for 2015 also included assistance with the CEO transition activities and a director compensation review. - (2) Services for 2016 consisted of a review of competitive levels of compensation for our non-NEO executives.
-Services for 2015 consisted of a non-executive employment engagement survey.
+Services for 2015 also included assistance with the CEO transition activities and a director compensation review.